The future of Tenants Hill in Worthing

 Q: Does Sussex Wildlife Trust's proposal unlock the site's potential for nature?

-As part of the exciting long-term vision we share with our partners for the wider Cissbury landscape, Sussex Wildlife Trust hopes to restore Tenants Hill to a flower-rich chalk grassland that benefits biodiversity and compliments Cissbury Ring, which is an important corridor for nature.
+As part of the exciting long-term vision we share with our partners for the wider Cissbury landscape, Sussex Wildlife Trust hopes to restore Tenants Hill to a flower-rich chalk grassland that benefits biodiversity and compliments Cissbury Ring, which is an important corridor for wildlife.

 Q: Why hasn't the council put the land onto the open market to get the highest price?